FrenchMajesty/code-sushi/README.md

 **Code Sushi** is a tool to help developers take large repos and cut them down into bite-sized pieces that can be fed into an LLM for answering questions in a few minutes.

 ## 🌟 Features
 - **Privacy-First**: All code processing happens locally in the CLI tool.
-Your code never leaves your machine.
+Your code only leaves your machine for inference.
 - **Multi-Language Support**: Can work with any programming language. (currently only Python, Typescript, and PHP is supported)
 - **Modular Components**: Easily swap out LLM, vector DB, and embedding providers with your preferred choices.